hanabi/hanabi.github.io/README.md

 * When this occurs, it is called a *Gentleman Discard* to signify that the card played was completely blind as opposed to having a clue on it already.
 * For example, on the first turn of a 3-player game:
   * Alice clues number 1 to Cathy, touching one 1.
-  * Bob clues reds to Cathy, filling in the already-touched 1 as red 1, as well as touching a new card, which must be red 2.
+  * Bob clues red to Cathy, filling in the already-touched 1 as red 1, as well as touching a new card, which must be red 2.
   * Cathy discards the known red 1 as a *Gentleman's Discard*.
   * Alice blind-plays her *Finesse Position* card as red 1.